 - Eggs.
 Our local Aldi stores sometimes sell eggs for as cheap as 50 cents a dozen.
 You can’t beat that.
 You can even find organic and cage-free eggs.

 - Bread.
 Aldi’s bread is decent, if not all that memorable, but the prices are excellent.

 - Fresh veggies.
 Aldi has great fresh vegetables, ranging from broccoli, carrots, cucumber, and cauliflower to mushrooms, asparagus, potatoes, onions, cilantro, green onions, sugar snap peas, and various lettuces.
 One of my favorites is the artisan lettuce sold in a plastic clam shell container.
 If I store it uncut in my fridge, it keeps for one to two weeks.

 - Fresh fruit.
 Aldi’s fruit quality has improved over the years.
 The grapes, watermelons, cantaloupe, apples, oranges, and bananas have always been fine.
 I used to think Aldi’s berries were of lesser quality, and I almost never bought strawberries at Aldi because they all seemed bruised and spotted.
-Two or three years ago, though, I noticed the strawberries started to look much better.
+A few years ago, though, I noticed the strawberries started to look much better.
 I can almost always find a container that looks good now.
 I also like Aldi’s other berries such as blackberries (sometimes on sale for $1), blueberries, and the raspberries are pricey but delicious.